Mandatory reporting of child abuse and neglect

 Tomison, A. (2002).
 Mandatory reporting: A question of theory versus practice.
 Developing Practice: The Child, Youth and Family Work Journal, 4, 13-17.

-1 There may also be legal requirements for various professionals to report other child related conditions to various authorities (i.e., certain diseases, the occurrence of injuries in children attending schools or day care, and incidents of domestic violence related to adult victims).
-This sheet does not relate to those circumstances but is specific to the reporting of child abuse and neglect to child protection authorities.
+1 There are legal requirements for various professionals to report other child-related conditions to various authorities (i.e. certain diseases, the occurrence of injuries in children attending schools or child care, and incidents of domestic violence related to adult victims).
+This resource sheet does not relate to those circumstances but is specific to the reporting of child abuse and neglect to government authorities.

-Previous editions of this paper have been compiled by Deborah Scott, Daryl Higgins, Leah Bromfield, Nick Richardson, Prue Holzer and Claire Berlyn.
+Previous editions of this resource sheet have been compiled by Joanne Commerford, Deborah Scott, Daryl Higgins, Leah Bromfield, Nick Richardson, Prue Holzer and Claire Berlyn.